terna/SLAPP3/TO_DO.md

 *  avoid the need of *penPosition.py* when not used by a project

-*  in the handbook, clarify the usefulness of having polymorphic agents
+*  in the handbook, clarify the usefulness or not in having polymorphic agents

+*  improve the handbook (missing parts)